luca-trnka/tinder-clone/backend.md

 ## Database

-There are two tables, one is "user" and another is "swipe".
+There are two tables, one is "users" and another is "swipes".
 In this application, swipe will store the information about the user that created the swipe and the user that he swiped for.
 In addition to that, it will store the direction of the swipe.
-User table doesn't store the information about swipes.
+Users table doesn't store the information about swipes.

 - users: